-- How to issue a Payment Application in the new UI (Training Video included)
+- How to issue a Payment Application (Training Video included)

-- How to issue a Payment Certificate in the new UI (Training Video included)
+- How to issue a Payment Certificate (Training Video included)

 Payment Applications will be submitted at the interval stated within contract data part 1.
 The Application should make it clear what is being applied for and why.

 A full Application will always be in quite a lot of detail, so the intent within the Contract Management Platform is to complete a high level summary for the system, but the full Application in detail will be added as an attachment.
 Therefore, with this form it is mandatory to include an attachment before submitting.
 The Contractor can submit a new one by using the “Create New” button.
 There is then the requirement to complete: